Pauline Marois: Identity and language

-Quebec Charter of Values and claims of anti-Semitism and Islamophobia
+Quebec Charter of Values and claims of antisemitism and Islamophobia

 Criticism for the Quebec charter of values have come from both academics and members within the party.
 Paul Bramadat, director of the Centre for Studies in Religion and Society at the University of Victoria, noted that the bill would be recognized as hypocritical by many.
 Mark Mercer, professor of philosophy at Saint Mary's University in Halifax, described the bill as "appalling".
 Louise Harel, a former interim leader of the PQ, called the policy "un repli identitaire"—an assertion of identity that would alienate and mobilize immigrant groups against the PQ.
 In reply to the Charter of Values, the Deputy Chief of Staff for Minister Jean-François Lisée, resigned his post with the PQ stating that her conscience would not allow her to defend the campaign.
 The Montreal Jewish General Hospital leadership criticized the charter of values, suggesting that a third of its staff would be forced to give up their employment because they wear kippahs, hijabs or turbans.
 The PQ, whose leaders have been treated at the Jewish General in the past, later added an exemption to the Charter that would apply strictly to the Hospital.
-In response, Dr. Lawrence Rosenberg, director of the hospital, replied that it would not apply for an exemption, and condemned the charter as discriminatory stating: "Since the bill is inherently prejudicial, there is no point in taking advantage of any clause that would grant us temporary, short-term relief ...This bill is flawed and contrary to Quebec's spirit of inclusiveness and tolerance."
+In response, Dr. Lawrence Rosenberg, director of the hospital, replied that it would not apply for an exemption, and condemned the charter as discriminatory stating: "Since the bill is inherently prejudicial, there is no point in taking advantage of any clause that would grant us temporary, short-term relief....
+This bill is flawed and contrary to Quebec's spirit of inclusiveness and tolerance."